 In some cases, leaving a gift to charity in your will can help reduce the amount of inheritance tax that needs to paid on your estate.
 If you’d like to know more about this, we recommend discussing it further with a professional advisor.

 You can certainly include The Ottawa Hospital in your will, even if it’s already been written.
-You can use a special legal clause called a codicil to update your will at any time.
-We’re happy to share sample codicil information that you and your legal professional may find useful.
+You can use a special legal document called a codicil to update your will at any time.

-Yes.
-In fact, the average Canadian will update their will three times over the course of their life.
+The average Canadian will update their will three times over the course of their life.
 You can do this yourself or seek the advice on your lawyer.
 As the years go by, things change: marriages take place, babies are born, loved ones pass away, living situations are adjusted.
 It’s very common to update your will to reflect those important milestones in life.
-And, it can be a convenient time to include a gift to charities that are close to your heart, too.
+And, it can be a convenient time to include a gift to charities, like The Ottawa Hospital, that are close to your heart, too.
 By leaving a gift in your will to The Ottawa Hospital, you are helping to create better healthcare for tomorrow.

 Every gift to The Ottawa Hospital makes a great deal of difference for our patients and research.
 A gift in your will is simply another way of helping–but it’s a particularly special one.
 That’s because for most people, a gift in their will includes assets like real estate or investments, that might not be considered when you normally think about making a donation.
 So, by including The Ottawa Hospital in your will, you might find you’re able to make a much bigger difference than you ever dreamed possible.

 You’re under no obligation to share that you’ve left a gift in your will with us.
-It’s a very personal decision.
-However, if you do choose to communicate that you’ve included The Ottawa Hospital in your will, it enables us to plan much more effectively for the future.
+If you do choose to communicate that you’ve included The Ottawa Hospital in your will, it enables us to plan much more effectively for the future.
 More importantly, it gives us the opportunity to thank you personally for your commitment to healthcare and to ensure that your legacy is never forgotten.
-Should you wish to inform us of your gift, please complete a gift confirmation form or contact us.

 Ready to talk about a gift in your will?